 I have attended many workshops so I speak with some experience when I say that PF’s combination of incredibly deep knowledge, his terrific patience and sense of humor make your workshop not only a fantastic education but also a true pleasure to attend.
 Whether you’re a pro or just a hobbyist I would recommend this unique one to one workshop to anyone who wants to expand their horizons into the exciting creative world of digital multimedia storytelling.
 “Dan Lamont

-All inclusive lodging and transportation on island for four full days from the moment you get off the plane until I drop you at the airport for your return flight. $4995
+All inclusive lodging and ground transportation on island for four full days from the moment you get off the plane until I drop you at the airport for your return flight. $1995.

 Your oceanfront room with be at the quaint Hotel Molokai, located mid-island just east of the main town of Kaunakakai.
 Yes, it’s the only hotel on island.